YaelBenShalom/Turtlebot3-SLAM-from-scratch/README.md

 # Package List
-This repository consists of several ROS packages
+This repository consists of several ROS packages:
 - nuturtle_description - A package that adapts the tutlebot3_burger, a differential drive robot, for our needs.
 - rigid2d - A package that handls transformations in SE(2).
 - trect - A package that causes the turtlesim turtle to follow a rectanglep path.
+- nuturtle_robot - A package that stores the code that interacts with the turtlebot hardware.

+Exteral package:
+- nuturtlebot - Additional package to help us work with the lower-level hardware on the turtlebot.
+In order to run this project, please download the `turtle.repos` file.